-At December 31, 2022, the Association's investment in CoBank is in the form of Class A stock with a par value of \$100.00 per share.
+At December 31, 2023, the Association's investment in CoBank is in the form of Class A stock with a par value of \$100.00 per share.
 The Association is required to own stock in CoBank to capitalize its direct loan balance and participation loans sold to CoBank.
-The current requirement for capitalizing the Association's direct loan from CoBank changed from 4.00 percent of the Association's prior five-year average direct loan volume to 3.00 percent of the prior one-year average direct loan volume.
+In 2022, the requirement for capitalizing the Association's direct loan from CoBank changed from 4.00 percent of the Association's prior five-year average direct loan volume to 3.00 percent of the prior one-year average direct loan volume.
 The current requirement for capitalizing patronage-based participation loans sold to CoBank is 7.00 percent of the Association's prior ten-year average balance of such participations sold to CoBank.
 Under the current CoBank capital plan, patronage from CoBank related to these participations sold is paid 75 percent cash and 25 percent Class A stock.
 The capital plan is evaluated annually by CoBank's board of directors and management and is subject to change.

 CoBank may require the holders of its equities to subscribe for such additional capital as may be needed to meet its capital requirements for its joint and several liability under the Farm Credit Act and regulations.
 In making such a capital call, CoBank shall take into account the financial condition of each such holder and such other considerations, as it deems appropriate.

-The Association owned 0.58 percent of the outstanding common stock of CoBank at December 31, 2022, compared with 0.59 percent in 2021 and 0.60 percent in 2020.
+The Association owned approximately 0.56 percent of the outstanding common stock of CoBank at December 31, 2023, compared with 0.58 percent in 2022 and 0.59 percent in 2021.